ALL ARE WELCOME!

 Pastoral Call Update

-Pastor Jeanie's last Sunday and farewell will be on December 28, 2025.
+Pastor Jeanie's last Sunday and farewell potluck will be on December 28, 2025.

 Pastoral Care